1. WHY TWO-X

 A: An original OW with Two-X will have torque similar to an OW+.
 It rides with a lot more confidence and is less choppy.

-Range-wise, the Two-X upgrade gives an original OW range similar to an XR.
+Range-wise, the Two-X upgrade makes an original OW cover distance just shy of an XR.

 The closet is no longer the right place to keep your old Onewheel.
 Bring it out and make it awesome again.